PSR J1922+37: a 1.9-second pulsar discovered in the direction of the old open cluster NGC 6791: Observations

 Taking into account the gaps between individual beams, four pointings are necessary to cover a given region \citep[e.g.][]{JTH+20}.
-For efficient coverage, all clusters were observed using two groups of on-off mode observations\footnote{\url{https://fast.bao.ac.cn/cms/article/24/}}, except for IC~4756, which was observed with the more efficient snapshot mode, the same observation mode used for GPPS \citep{HWW+21}.
+For efficient coverage, all clusters were observed using two groups of on-off mode observations\footnote{\url{https://fast.bao.ac.cn/cms/article/24/}}, except for IC~4756, which was observed with the more efficient snapshot mode, the same observation mode used for the GPPS survey \citep{HWW+21}.
 Due to the large angular size of IC~4756, two groups of snapshot-mode observations were applied to cover the central region of the cluster.
-The observation position and integration length of the clusters are given in Table~\ref{tab:obs_mode} (for the on-off mode) and Table~\ref{tab:obs_mode_snapshot} (for the snapshot mode).
-For the on-off mode, we provide the central beam (M01) of each pointing, while for the snapshot mode, only the central beam of the first pointing is provided.
+The observation position and integration length of the clusters are given in Tables~\ref{tab:obs_mode} and \ref{tab:obs_mode_snapshot} for the on-off mode and the snapshot mode, respectively.
+For the on-off mode, we provide the position of the central beam (M01) of each pointing, while for the snapshot mode, only the central beam of the first pointing is provided.
 In both modes, the position of the remaining beams can be deduced by accounting for the geometry of the 19-beam receiver and considering the slewing track of the receiver in each mode \citep{JTH+20, HWW+21}.